Biography

 Assemblymember Robert C. Carroll

 Assemblymember Robert Carroll was elected to the Assembly in 2016.
-He is the Chair of the Legislative Commission on Government Administration and the Chair of the Sub Committee on Museums and Cultural Institutions.
-Additionally, he serves on six committees, including the Codes; Corporations, Authorities and Commissions; Environmental Conservation; Election Law; Cities; and Arts, Parks and Tourism Committees.
-Since being elected to the Assembly, he has introduced over 150 bills, 21 of which have passed both the Assembly and Senate, and 17 have become law.
+He is the Chair of the Assembly Committee on Libraries and Education Technology and serves on the Committee on Corporations, Authorities and Commissions; Environmental Conservation; Election Law; and Arts, Parks and Tourism Committees.
+Since being elected to the Assembly, he has authored and passed 35 bills through the Legislature, 25 of which were signed into law.
+He has been a leader on environmental legislation, early childhood literacy, election law reform, and public transportation.

-As a former election lawyer and member of the Election Law committee, Assemblymember Carroll has worked to reform New York’s antiquated voting laws by authoring multiple election law bills that have passed both the Senate and Assembly.
-In 2022 his bills to lower the deadline to register to vote to 10 days prior to an election and his 'wrong church' bill, which stops the invalidation of otherwise valid ballots because a voter appeared at the wrong polling site but the right county and assembly district, passed in both houses of the legislature.
-He is also the prime sponsor of the constitutional amendment for same day voter registration.
+As a former election lawyer and member of the Election Law committee, Assemblymember Carroll has worked to reform New York’s antiquated voting laws by authoring multiple election law bills that have been enacted into law.
+These include his bills to lower the deadline to register to vote to 10 days prior to an election and his “wrong church” bill, which stops the invalidation of otherwise valid ballots because a voter appeared at the wrong polling site but the right county and assembly district.
+His “Golden Day” legislation enables New Yorkers to register at an early voting site on the first day of early voting and then cast a ballot, all in one visit.

 Assemblymember Carroll was born and raised in the 44th Assembly District in Brooklyn and attended PS 230 in Kensington as a child.
 He is a graduate of SUNY Binghamton and has a J.D. from New York Law School.
-He currently resides in Park Slope with his wife Virginia and their son Teddy.
+He currently resides in Park Slope with his wife Virginia and their two children.